 Amazon CloudFront integrates with Amazon CloudWatch metrics so that you can monitor your website or application.
 CloudFront currently provides six free metrics, and these metrics don't count against CloudWatch limits.
-When viewing metrics, you can specify a time interval of as little as one minute for any time period in the previous two weeks.
+When viewing metrics, you can specify a time interval of as little as one minute for time periods in the previous two weeks.